Nickghase/Phishing-Site-URLs-/README.md

 Label column is prediction col which has 2 categories A. Good - which means the urls is not containing malicious stuff and this site is not a Phishing Site.
 B. Bad - which means the urls contains malicious stuffs and this site isa Phishing Site.

-There is no missing value in the dataset.
+There is no missing value in the dataset. by using machine learning phishing attack can be identified and thus it is useful in the field of cyber attack